rakshita-12/saravi_project/replit.md

 - **Timeout**: 30 seconds for AI analysis
 - **Fallback**: Automatic switch to local heuristic if AI unavailable

+### Language Validation
+Before evaluating code, the system validates that the submitted code language matches the selected language:
+- **Automatic Detection**: Uses pattern matching to detect Python, Java, C++, and C code
+- **Language Mismatch Handling**:
+  - Returns score of 0 with no AI feedback
+  - Displays clear error message explaining the mismatch
+  - Shows "N/A" for all score fields in the UI
+  - Prevents evaluation when code language doesn't match selection
+- **Smart Detection**: Uses specific syntax patterns (e.g., `System.out.println` for Java, `def` for Python)
+- **Special Cases**: C code is allowed when C++ is selected (C is subset of C++)

 ### Evaluation Output
 Each submission returns:
 - `score`: Combined final score (0-100%) using formula above